 I could rationally appreciate all his contribution, but I could’t help but seeing all the faults.
 All the time.

-My husband is the most optimistic, positive and patient person I know, but little by little, complaint after complaint, I broke him.
+My husband is the most optimistic, positive and patient person I know, but little by little, complaint after complaint, I was breaking him.
 His positivity started fading.
-He started snapping at me, being impatient and intolerant when dealing with my complaints and my moods.
+He started snapping at me, being impatient and intolerant when dealing with my complaints and moods.
 He had zero empathy towards me—the one thing I desperately needed.

 Except I wasn’t.
 I was just suppressing more, swallowing more sadness.

-Several nights I found myself googling “postpartum depression symptoms”—could my mood really be caused just by not sleeping?
+Several nights I found myself up late googling “postpartum depression symptoms”—could my mood really be caused just by lack of sleep?
 I started scanning forums to find answers to questions like “how do you know when your marriage is over?”, “why am I not happy with my perfect life?”.
 I was drowning inside, it was the darkest stretch of the tunnel.

 Then one night…